Author: Dr. Athanasios Pallis

 1. Cruise Terminals

 Cruise terminals are designed to serve the requirements of cruise vessels and their passengers.
-At the same time, they have to be integrated with transport, tourism, and the urban planning strategies of the port-city and nearby destinations.
+At the same time, they have to be integrated with transport, tourism, and the urban planning strategies of the port city and nearby destinations.
 From a maritime viewpoint, cruise terminals need to fulfill minimum requirements for draft, berthing lines, and navigation channels for cruise ships.
 Inside the cruise terminal, there are provisions for various spaces, including the apron area, terminal building, and ground transportation.
 Due to the nature of their customers and the nature of cruise operations, connectivity to the city, car parking, and public transport facilities are particularly important.

 Operational considerations are a critical factor in implementing the design of a cruise terminal is carried out at a specific port.
-The cruise port’s function as a home-port, a transit port, or a hybrid port, implies different needs and design considerations:
+The cruise port’s function as a home port, a transit port, or a hybrid port, implies different needs and design considerations:

-- In a home-port, the cruise vessel that begins or concludes its itinerary commonly arrive early in the day so that passengers proceed to customs and immigration, have their luggage (un)loaded, and make their flight connections (more an issue for arriving passengers).
+- In a home-port, the cruise vessel that begins or concludes its itinerary commonly arrives early in the day so that passengers proceed to customs and immigration, have their luggage (un)loaded, and make their flight connections (more an issue for arriving passengers).
 Provisions for the next cruise need to be loaded, baggage from arriving passengers scanned and loaded, passengers processed through ticketing, spare parts, deck supplies, and bunkers (potable water and fuel oil) taken aboard.
 Minor repairs may also be undertaken.
-A portion of the crew visits the port-city and returns before the ship departs.
+A portion of the crew visits the port city and returns before the ship departs.
 All these activities need to take place within up to 24 hours and preferably within 12 hours.
 Handling a large number of passengers in a short amount of time requires a terminal building, parking areas, and good access to the local transport system, particularly airports.
 The conditions and performance of the cruise port terminal are strongly linked with homeports selection by cruise lines.

-- A port of call (transit) is visited for only a few hours within a day, or overnight, and requires a fast and efficient system for transporting passengers to the points of interest or recreational spots.
+- A port of call (transit) is visited for only a few hours within a day, or overnight, and requires a fast and efficient system for transporting passengers to points of interest or recreational spots.

 - Hybrid cruise ports are used for both home-porting and transit activities.
 The terminal is designed to handle home-port and visitor flows at the same time.